 - Click here for a PowerPoint presentation on ETP produced on behalf the Ministry of Health

 What are the principles of ETP?

 - To drive clinical service redesign

-- It is a whole hospital change not just ED
+- It is a whole of hospital change - not just ED

 - It requires Executive engagement and leadership at both hospital and LHD level

-- The majority of process change needs to occur at the ‘back end’ rather than in the ED but EDs will benefit from reviewing existing processes and MOC for efficiency
+- The majority of process change needs to occur at the ‘back end’ rather than in the ED - EDs have benefited from reviewing existing processes and MOC for efficiency

 - It applies to patients in all triage categories

 When does the clock start and stop?